 Declutter any items you don’t use regularly that can easily be replaced. (gym equipment, guest room furniture, clothing, toys, electronics.)

 I’ve also talked about this a lot, but it is vital to financial success for anyone who is really trying to learn some penny pinching tips, to effectively change their budget.
 What you feel you have to have, is not always a true necessity.
 For example, do you really need Netflix?
 Could you watch shows on YouTube instead?
 Look at your budget, your regular expenses and how you spend your money.
 There are many things you may be able to cut out, make on your own or even replace with something less expensive.

 Grow your own food.

-When it comes to following basic penny pinching tips, we keep coming back to the same basic concepts.
-You really have to look realistically at what you are spending, and find unique ways to change the costs.
+When it comes to following basic penny pinching tips, you really have to look realistically at what you are spending, and then find unique ways to change the costs.
 Whether it’s stopping the spending habit all together, or finding something new to replace it at a lower cost, it’s vital to your ultimate financial success.